DataDog/chaos-controller/CONTRIBUTING.md

 If the controller is already deployed, you'll have to remove the running pod for changes to be applied.

-**Known issue: the pod preset injecting the fake Datadog statsd environment variable is created at the end of the apply.
-The preset may not be applied on the chaos controller pod, making it to panic.
-If it's the case, you have to remove the pod so it's created again with the pod preset."**

 The [samples](config/samples) contains sample data which can be used to test your changes.

 * [deployment.yaml](config/samples/deployment.yaml) contains a simple container which can be used for testing